-Children also should be tested for lead poisoning at 9, 12 months and 24 months of age.
+Children also should be tested for lead poisoning at 12 months and 24 months of age.
 Lead is commonly found in soil and in paint produced before 1978.
 Lead poisoning can cause health and behavioral problems.
 Some symptoms of high lead levels are:

 - Irritability

+- Slow reflexes

+- Diarrhea

-- Poor appetite .
+- Poor appetite

-- Diarrhea • Constipation
+- Constipation

+- Weight loss